Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Related works

 \subsection{Graph Neural Networks (GNNs)}

 Graph neural networks~(GNNs) are widely applied to learn graph node representations over graph-structured data.
 Current GNNs are generally built based on a neural message passing framework~\cite{gilmer2017neural} where one \prop operation and one \tran operation are performed in each layer.
-The Graph Convolutional Network~(GCN) is one most representative GNN architecture, which performs a graph convolution in the graph spectral domain per layer, with kernels approximated by a first-order Chebyshev polynomials~\cite{defferrard2016convolutional} of the normalized graph Laplacian matrix.
-GCNs have achieved high performance in the node classification task on various datasets~\cite{sen2008collective, hu2020ogb}, and are widely used as GNN backbones in lots of other graph learning tasks~\cite{kipf2016variational, you2018graph, xu2018powerful}.
+The Graph Convolutional Network~(GCN) is one most representative GNN, which performs a graph convolution in the graph spectral domain per layer, with kernels approximated by a first-order Chebyshev polynomials~\cite{defferrard2016convolutional} of the normalized graph Laplacian matrix.
+GCNs have achieved high performance in the node classification task on various datasets~\cite{sen2008collective, hu2020ogb}.
 In addition to GCNs, the GraphSage architecture~\cite{hamilton2017inductive} and Graph ATtention networks~(GATs)~\cite{velivckovic2017graph} are also popular GNNs.
 They are widely adopted for node classification, achieving comparable performance with GCNs on many benchmark datasets~\cite{shchur2018pitfalls, hu2020ogb}.
 GraphSage learn node representations by aggregating and transforming information from randomly sampled neighbors.
-This sampling-based aggregation strategy makes GraphSage very suitable for learning from large-scale graph datasets~\cite{hamilton2017inductive, ying2018graph}.
 GAT performs a learnable and flexible \prop by the attention mechanism~\cite{vaswani2017attention} in each layer.